jordiperendreu/wallet-kata/README.md

 # Introduction
 The objective of this solution is to build a simplified service for managing a Wallet system.
-Initially only the endpoints include:
+The endpoints included:
 * Create wallet (not in the requirements but implemented for easier testing and realism)
-* Top-Up providing a Wallet, Amount and CardNumber
+* Top-Up providing a Wallet, Amount, and CardNumber
 * Get Wallet information

-Based in the code provided, I decided to use the **SQL version** and followed a layered structure similar at the one you provided with the existing code
+Based on the code provided, I decided to use the **SQL version** and followed a layered structure similar to the one you provided with the existing code.

 ## How to run
 To simplify the execution in different environments and avoid the dependency with Java and